 Immerse Yourself in Clinical Services

-At least 200 of your 500 clinical hours (COAMFTE accreditation requirement) will be spent working with couples and families, immersing you in the therapeutic process with diverse clients who are dealing with a wide range of problems and issues.
-Your clinical hours working with clients begins at the end of the Fall quarter.
+At least 300 of your 500 clinical hours (COAMFTE accreditation requirement) will be spent working with couples and families, immersing you in the therapeutic process with diverse clients who are dealing with a wide range of problems and issues.
+Your clinical hours working with clients begins at the end of the Fall quarter your first year.

 Receive Extensive Supervision